 When investigating an incident or debugging a performance problem, rarely do you use just one tool or need information from just one source.
 You may need to jump between different tools, synthesize information from multiple sources, and notify other people quickly.
 Lightstep lets you add flexible Workflow Links on the Trace View page that link to other resources, allowing access to all the info you need when you need it.

 For example, say you want to jump directly to logs from the time when an issue occurred or to quickly view your playbook’s instructions when the span includes a certain error code.
-Lightstep can construct these customized links automatically, using tags and other metadata from a span in the trace.
+Lightstep can construct these customized links automatically, using attributes and other metadata from a span in the trace.

 You can learn more about Workflow Links here